 I’m passionate about the way nonprofit professionals are sharing stories.
 Too often what I hear are “ho hum” reports when the intention was to inspire.

-Sharing stories about one person you’ve helped allows you to connect with your supporters on a personal and emotional level.
-And the double whammy is that those same stories can cause people to take immediate action.
-That action can be contributing time, talent, “stuff” or money.
+Sharing stories about one person allows you to connect with your supporters on a personal and emotional level.
+And the double whammy?
+Those same stories cause people to take immediate action like contributing more time, talent, “stuff” or money.
 All good things, right?

-Because we’ve all heard, over and over again that sharing stories is important I regularly come across what I call lazy, unemotional story sharing.
-Well-intended people are going through the motions of inserting a few lines about a client or volunteer in their appeal or their speech and calling it a story.
+Unfortunately, I regularly come across what I call lazy, unemotional story sharing.
+Well-intended fundraising and communication staff going through the motions of inserting a few lines about a client or volunteer in their appeal or a speech and calling it a story.
 The truth: It’s boooorrrrring.

 How to tell the difference?

 Stories are a narrative account of real or imagined events, according to the National Storytelling Association.
-You are not a reporter that has to worry about sharing objective and careful stories.
+However, it’s important to remember you are not a reporter who has to worry about sharing objective stories.

-To help you create engaging action-inducing stories, I’ve created a handy checklist for you to download.
+To help you create inspiring “action-causing” stories, here’s a handy checklist for you to download.

 Use this as a guide to make sure you share powerful, emotionally-connecting stories and not dry, uninspiring reports.
 Below is an excerpt Or click to download the full checklist.